 We first examine the timing of the effect of an individual's CECT which measures the relative preponderance of cultural-communicative skills in a person's education.
-We then examine the extent to which occupational CECT, the average CECT of those in a person's occupation, has independent effect on vote choice or is a proxy for prior processes.
+We then examine the extent to which occupational CECT, the average CECT of those in a person's occupation, has an independent effect on vote choice or is a proxy for prior processes.

-12 We find a strong effect for individual CECT on Democratic and Republican voting in the US (note 10 and Appendix E).
+$^{12}$ We find a strong effect for educational CECT on Democratic and Republican voting in the US (Footnote 10 and Supplementary Appendix E).

-Individual CECT in time
+Educational CECT in Time

 We begin by probing whether the connection between a person's field of education and their party sympathies is established during and/or after study.
 To do so, we restrict the sample to respondents who were in the panel while in high school and before field specialization and who stay in the panel for at least one wave after they complete education.
 In the LISS, this produces a sample of 443 respondents with 2,271 observations where the youngest respondents are 17 or 18.
 In the SOEP, we have a sample of 4,040 respondents with 46,364 observations, and the youngest respondents are 16.
 We calculate an individual's CECT in the year they complete post-secondary education and use this information to back-predict someone's party sympathy when that person is in high school.
 If the link between field and voting is established during post-secondary education or subsequently in the labor market, we would not detect it in high school.
-If, by contrast, a person's later field already predicts party sympathies in high school, this indicates that prior life-shaping characteristics-parental or peer group socialization, social background-influence both field choice and party sympathies.
+If, by contrast, a person's later field already predicts party sympathy in high school, this indicates that prior life-shaping characteristics influence both field choice and party sympathy.